XVimProject/XVim2/README.md

  Please use appropriate tags or branches.

- Please pull request to the master branch for easy bugfix and typo, or
+ For easy bugfixes and typo fixes, please open a pull request to the `master` branch.
-     to develop branch for new feature or beta Xcode support.
+ For a new feature or adding support for a beta version of Xcode, please open a pull request to the `develop` branch.

 ## Uninstall
   ```bash